techkeshav23/AI-Live-Chat-Agent/README.md

-# 🚀 Spur - AI Customer Engagement Platform
+# 🚀 Apex - AI Customer Engagement Platform

 A production-ready Mini AI Support Agent built with **Gemini 1.5 Flash API** for intelligent customer engagement.
 This project uses **Neon** (serverless PostgreSQL) and demonstrates a modern full-stack architecture with TypeScript, React, and Prisma ORM.